runpod/docs/docs/serverless/workers/overview.md

 ## Deploy a worker

-To deploy a custom worker:
+For a step-by-step walkthrough of how to create and deploy a worker, [follow this tutorial](/serverless/workers/custom-worker).

+This guide walks you through:

-1. Create a [handler function](/serverless/workers/handler-functions) to process your inputs.
+1. Creating a [handler function](/serverless/workers/handler-functions) to process your inputs.
-2. Package your application in a Docker container or use pre-built templates.
+2. Packaging your application in a Docker container.
-3. Deploy your worker to a Serverless endpoint.
+3. Deploying your worker to a Serverless endpoint.

-For a full walkthrough, see [Create a custom worker](/serverless/workers/custom-worker).
+4. Testing your worker locally and on the RunPod console.

-You can also deploy a preconfigured working by using [Quick Deploys.](/serverless/workers/quick-deploys)
+You can also deploy a preconfigured worker by using [Quick Deploys.](/serverless/workers/quick-deploys)

 ## Worker configurations